ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

 ### Upgrade and install Ubuntu software to the latest in the guest VM

-1. In the host, start the ubuntu VM
+1. on the host, start the ubuntu VM

     ```shell
-    # host start ubuntu
     cd /home/$USER/sriov/scripts/setup_guest/ubuntu/
     sudo ./start_ubuntu.sh
     ```

-2. Open a `Terminal` within the guest VM.
+2. Open a `Terminal` withon the guest VM.

 3. Run the command shown below to upgrade Ubuntu software to the latest in the guest VM.